companieshouse/dapperdox.developer.ch.gov.uk/assets/sections/manipulate-company-data-api-filing/templates/guides/overview.md

 The Sandbox environment will automatically respond to all test filing submissions and update the filing status to either `accepted` or, in specific cases documented below, `rejected` with specific reject reasons.

-For ROA data change submissions made using the Transactions and ROA API's the following scenarios:
+For ROA data change submissions made using the Transactions and ROA APIs, the following scenarios:

 - Postcode matches one of the postcodes of a Companies House office ("CF143UZ", "BT28BG", "SW1H9EX" or "EH39FF")